-As an orchestral musician, Mr. Timman has performed throughout Arizona with the Southern Arizona Symphony Orchestra, Tucson Masterworks Chorale Orchestra and the Tucson Repertory Orchestra.
-Mr. Timman currently serves as section percussionist with the Flagstaff Symphony Orchestra, the Sierra Vista Symphony Orchestra, and as extra or substitute musician with the Tucson Symphony Orchestra.
+As an orchestral musician, Mr. Timman has performed throughout Arizona with the Southern Arizona Symphony Orchestra, Tucson Masterworks Chorale Orchestra, and Tucson Repertory Orchestra.
+Mr. Timman currently serves as section percussionist with the Flagstaff Symphony Orchestra, Sierra Vista Symphony Orchestra, and as substitute or extra percussion with the Tucson Symphony and Arizona Opera.

 An active advocate of contemporary music, Mr. Timman has had the opportunity to work with numerous key composers and performers during the course of his career including Stuart Saunders Smith, Steve Reich, John Luther Adams, George Lewis and the members of So Percussion Group.

 As an educator, Mr. Timman has experience in instructing students from kindergarten through college aged.
 He has acted in various roles including private lessons instructor, ensemble coach, clinician, and classroom instructor of percussion pedagogy.
 Mr. Timman currently serves in the summer as percussion faculty for Blue Lake Fine Arts Camp in Twin Lakes, Michigan.